Firmware-Action

 path: ./linux-${{ matrix.linux-version }}.tar.xz

-key: linux-${{ matrix.linux-version }}
+key: linux-${{ matrix.linux-version }}-example

 - name: Move my defconfig into place (filename must not contain '.defconfig')